Highway 40 (Saudi Arabia): Route description

 Highway 40 (الطريق السريع ٤٠) is a major east–west six-lane controlled-access highway in Saudi Arabia, connecting Jeddah, the second-largest city in the kingdom, to the economically prosperous and oil-rich Eastern Province, making it the kingdom's only coast-to-coast highway.
 The highway runs in a northeast–southwest direction, traversing the width of the entire Arabian Peninsula.
 Being part of the Saudi road network, Highway 40 carries the Arab Mashreq Route 80M (Jeddah–Mecca–Riyadh–Dammam–Manama).
 The highway spans 1,395 km (867 mi) between Jeddah (at the interchange with Highway 5 near Prince Abdullah Al Faisal Stadium) and Dammam at the interchange with Highway 613; via Riyadh.
 The route serves Mecca via the Umm al-Qura' Road, Ta'if via Highway 287 and Highway 267, Riyadh via Highway 522, Hofuf via Highway 75, Buqayq via Highway 607, and Khobar and Dhahran via Highway 95.

 It exhibits eight lanes across its entire length, three traffic lanes, with one emergency lane on each side.
 Highway 40 is a controlled-access highway with grade-separated ramps and like most of the other major highways in Saudi Arabia, almost all of the interchanges on the highway are cloverleaf interchanges, with the exception of U-turn interchanges, which are a variant of the grade-separated U-turn interchange.
-There are numerous rest areas along the highway, with some having the most basic of amenities such as just a petrol station and cafe, with others including restaurants, hotels, fast-food franchises, and almost all of them have a masjid, with recent regulations stating that there should be a travel time of no longer than 60 minutes between rest areas.
+There are numerous rest areas along the highway, with some having the most basic of amenities such as just a petrol station and cafe, with others including restaurants, hotels, fast-food franchises, and almost all of them have a mosque, with regulations stating that there should be a travel time of no longer than 60 minutes between rest areas.